universalweb/Whitepaper/WhitePaper.md

 <h4 id="dcerts">DOMAIN CERTIFICATES</h4>

 <p>Domain certificates provide routing, cryptography, and additional details associated with a hostname.
 Domain certificates are signed by 3 or more keypairs: Ephemeral, Master, and an authorized Domain Registrar.
-To establish a successful handshake, the domain certificate and a valid signature is required.</p>
+To establish a successful handshake, the domain certificate and a valid signature is required.
+Domain certificates can also be linked to a real entity or business if the propper procedure is undergone which shows that they are indeed a legitimate match.</p>

 <p>The domain's ephemeral certificate also acts as a wallet that stores funds for any puzzles it distributes to clients.
 A portion of the mined Viat is sent to the Viat wallet that is the public key which is stored inside domain certificates.</p>

-<p>Since domain certificates also serve as Viat wallets it allows things like purchases, donations, and self funding to occur.
-By providing ways for users to easily donate to their favorite sites the sites can rely less on advertisers and more on customer satisfaction as a result.</p>
+<p>Since domain certificates also serve as Viat wallets it allows things like ecommerce, crowd funding, and a shift to rely less on ad revenue and more on enjoyable content.
+By providing ways for users to easily donate to their favorite sites the sites can rely less on advertisers and more on customer satisfaction as a result.
+However, such a mechanism needs to be easy, integrated, and detached from the typical payment gateways.
+The service nor the client should have to implement a library or plugin in order to have this functionality.
+Therefore, the only true solution is one that is tightly integrated into the Web and is as easy as a few clicks.
+No forums or signup processes required.
+If such a processes was required for a certain entity to abide by the local laws they could implement an additional easy request that would call for such information.
+Again such info could be easily saved as part of a profile and cryptographically signed in and of itself.</p>

-<p></p>

 <br />

 <h4>DOMAIN REGISTRAR</h4>

 <p>The Domain Registrar, (DR), is used to register a domain and manage a domain's public certificate.
 The DR validates & signs the public certificates associated with the hostname.
-The DR then passes the certificate to the Domain Information System which stores the certificate for distribution.</p>
+The DR then passes the certificate to the Domain Information System which stores the certificate for distribution.
+The DR takes part in verifying that a domain certificate is indeed related to a certain entity.
+This would of course require an additional fee to complete such a service.</p>

 <br />
 <img src="https://sentivate.com/wp-content/uploads/2018/09/SentivateInfographicDIS.png" />